Non-Hermitian Origin of Detachable Boundary States in Topological Insulators

 In this Letter, we uncover a hidden relationship between non-Hermitian topology and Hermitian detachable topological boundary states.
 Associating topological boundary states with point-gap topology, we demonstrate that intrinsic and extrinsic point-gap topology results in nondetachable and detachable topological boundary states, respectively.
 Utilizing this connection and $K$-theory, we complete the tenfold classification of Wannier localizability and detachable topological boundary states (Table~\ref{tab: classification}).
 We also elucidate topology of the detached boundary states, generally classified in Table~\ref{tab: topo inv}.

 \textit{Non-Hermitian topology}.---A distinctive feature of non-Hermitian systems is complex-valued spectra, leading to point and line gaps~\cite{Gong-18, KSUS-19}.
 In the presence of a point (line) gap, complex-energy bands do not cross a reference point (line) in the complex-energy plane.
 Specifically, a non-Hermitian Hamiltonian $H$ is defined to have a point gap for $E_n \neq E_{\rm P}$, where $E_n$'s are complex eigenenergies of $H$, and $E_{\rm P} \in \mathbb{C}$ is a reference energy.
 By contrast, $H$ is defined to have a real (imaginary) line gap for $\mathrm{Re}\,E_n \neq E_{\rm L}$ ($\mathrm{Im}\,E_n \neq E_{\rm L}$) with $E_{\rm L} \in \mathbb{R}$, implying separable bands~\cite{Shen-18}.
 Even if a point gap is open, a line gap is not necessarily open.
 However, a point gap is always open when a line gap is open by placing a reference point on the reference line.
-Consequently, some point-gap topology is continuously deformable to line-gap topology and therefore has a counterpart in Hermitian or anti-Hermitian systems.
-In contrast to such extrinsic non-Hermitian topology, some point-gap topology is irreducible to line-gap topology and thus intrinsic to non-Hermitian systems.
+Consequently, some point-gap topology is continuously deformable to line-gap topology and has a counterpart in Hermitian or anti-Hermitian systems.
+In contrast to such extrinsic non-Hermitian topology, certain point-gap topology is irreducible to line-gap topology and thus intrinsic to non-Hermitian systems, serving as the origin of the skin effect~\cite{Zhang-20, OKSS-20}.

 \textit{Chiral edge state and intrinsic non-Hermitian topology}.---To illustrate the role of intrinsic non-Hermitian topology in nondetachable topological boundary states, we investigate a chiral edge state in a two-dimensional Chern insulator: $\mathcal{H}_{\rm bdy} \left( k_x \right) = k_x$.
 In the adiabatic change of momentum, the chiral edge state exhibits spectral flow from negative infinity to positive infinity, inevitably requiring the attachment to the bulk degrees of freedom.